 I’m really busy.
 How much time is involved as a client of one of your programs?

 My programs are set up to support busy women.
 Coaching calls are done over the phone, at a time convenient to you.
 I will not overwhelm you with a lot of reading or recommendations.
-At the end of each 50-minute session, generally twice a month, I will give you 2 or 3 recommendations to implement between each session.
-The amount of time you devote to meal preparation or exercise to achieve your health goals is up to you, but it does not require hours at the gym or the slaving in the kitchen.
+At the end of each session, I will give you 2 or 3 recommendations to implement between each session.
+The amount of time you devote to meal preparation or exercise to achieve your health goals is up to you, but it does not require hours at the gym or slaving in the kitchen.

 I have tried other diets and always give up.
 What if this doesn’t work either?